 Campaign Runs from Aug.
 19 to Sept.
 7

 The campaign is an initiative of the Executive Office of Public Safety and Security’s (EOPSS) Highway Safety Division and will continue through the remainder of the summer and into the fall.
-Additional patrols by the Somerset Police Department are being funded as part of the initiative by a grant from the EOPSS.
+Additional patrols by the Dedham Police Department are being funded as part of the initiative by a grant from the EOPSS.

 Police urge motorists who have been drinking or using marijuana or other drugs to plan ahead and designate a driver, use a ride-sharing service or take public transportation.

-Somerset Police will have several officers on the lookout for impaired and reckless drivers over the coming weeks.
+Dedham Police will have several officers on the lookout for impaired and reckless drivers over the coming weeks.
 Everyone is reminded to never get behind the wheel if they have been drinking and to never get into a vehicle if the driver is impaired.

 Those who are charged with operating a vehicle under the influence of drugs or alcohol will lose their license and could face jail time and incur the cost of significant fines and expenses.